Skip to content

 It is so, so beautiful here.
 Never mind the fact that we can afford a house with a garden that has mountain views every way you look and is a 5 minute walk from the beach (I never dreamed that was possible!)
 Even grocery shopping is beautiful, with these amazing views and the scent of the sea as you step out of the shops.

 And I love that everything is so close.
-The shops, the library, the beach, the garden centre – because we’re cut off from the rest of Cape Town, there’s one of everything (except the movies, sob!) here.
+The shops, the library, the beach, the garden centre – because we’re cut off from the rest of Cape Town, there’s one of everything (except a cinema!) here.
 Which means there’s a real sense of community: you see the same people moving around their business every day, and we’re all in this together.
 COVID made this even more of a reality, because we all had to band together to keep each other safe.
 Although we were all social distancing, there was a real sense of community.
 Ard Matthews (of Just Jinjer fame!) did a series of free rooftop concerts during lockdown, to keep everyone’s spirits up!

 We can drive 5 minutes from home and start a hike that gives us these views!
 We’re 5 minutes from the beach and Chapmans Peak, 15 minutes from Constantia Nek, half an hour from Table Mountain.
 I mean, come on!
 Who gets this lucky?